 Etude House Real Art Moisture Cleansing Oil Review:

 Cleansing oils seemed odd at first to me, the idea of using oil to cleanse your skin just seemed backward or odd.
 I had first seen this oil cleanser (or an earlier version) in Seoul and I couldn’t quite get my head around it.
 But at the same time, I became curious about what it would be like to use oil to cleanse skin.
 Naturally this wasn’t the first oil cleanser I used, but it was the first one that I saw, so, it made sense that at some point I would end up trying this oil cleanser out.
-Especially when I saw how cheap it was compared to some of the other oil cleansers.
+Especially when I saw how inexpensive it was compared to some of the other oil cleansers.

 This is a moist type cleansing oil containing moisture providing coconut oil and grape seed oil, apricot kernel oil effective for removing dead skin cells, cleansing away makeup residue and old skin cells.